-17 As stated on pages 6-7, community capacity is defined as the knowledge, skills, relationships, processes, and resources that neighborhood residents, partner organizations, and city-level stakeholders need to work together to achieve better results in public safety, education, housing, employment, and other key areas with the ability to mobilize collective action toward defined community goals.
+6 As stated on pages 6-7, community capacity is defined as the knowledge, skills, relationships, processes, and resources that neighborhood residents, partner organizations, and city-level stakeholders need to work together to achieve better results in public safety, education, housing, employment, and other key areas with the ability to mobilize collective action toward defined community goals.
 The capacity of organizations and cross-sector partnerships is the ability to bring residents and stakeholders together to exchange ideas, jointly plan, and collaborate in actions intended to increase safety and strengthen the community.

-- 2. Upon completion of the planning phase, engage in an implementation phase to: - Convene regular, ongoing meetings with cross-sector partners and the management team. - Share regular input/discussions with the research partner and assess program implementation. - Build the capacity of residents and the cross-sector management team to continue to coordinate research and maintain program assessment. - Implement, modify, and evaluate strategies, as appropriate.
-Redirect program activities when ongoing analysis indicates program goals are not being met. - Identify and develop a sustainability strategy for longer-term implementation of CBCR Program core principles, including the active role of neighborhood residents.
+- Complete an early action project in consultation with BJA and the CBCR TTA provider. - Collaborate regularly with local law enforcement and community partners to conduct an analysis of crime drivers and an assessment of needs and available resources. - Develop a comprehensive implementation plan to reduce crime that includes a plan that articulates the range of strategies that the CBCR partners plan to pursue.
+Please note: successful implementation of strategies included in the CBCR implementation plan may require other funding for expenses that fall outside of the scope of BJA's mission and goals. - 2.
+Upon completion of the planning phase, engage in an implementation phase to: - Convene regular meetings with cross-sector partners and the management team. - Build the capacity of residents and the management team to coordinate and engage in a problem solving approach. - Implement, modify, and evaluate strategies, as appropriate; redirect program activities when ongoing analysis indicates program goals are not being met. - Identify and develop a sustainability strategy for long-term implementation of CBCR Program core elements (see above), including the active role of community stakeholders.

-Planning and Implementation Deliverables:
+Deliverables: